 Fixing our hospitals

-We’ve kicked off a massive rebuild programme to ensure New Zealand’s health infrastructure is fit for purpose.
-The Government has invested an extra $6 billion to upgrade our hospitals and health infrastructure – delivering modern, functional facilities across the country – to support our frontline health workers and ensure people can get better care.
-This work is not only improving healthcare across Aotearoa – it’s also creating jobs and supporting our economic recovery.
+Our Government has kicked off a massive rebuild programme to make sure New Zealand’s health infrastructure is fit for purpose.
+We’re upgrading our hospitals and health infrastructure – delivering modern, functional facilities across the country – to support our frontline health workers and ensure people can get better care.
+On top of improving healthcare across Aotearoa, this work is also creating jobs and boosting our economy.

 Improving cancer care

-We believe every New Zealander battling cancer deserves the best possible care, no matter where they live.
+Every New Zealander battling cancer deserves the best possible care, no matter where they live.
 That’s why we’ve put in place our Cancer Action Plan and established a new Cancer Control Agency to drive better cancer care across New Zealand.
-We’ve funded new radiation therapy machines across the country, so people don’t have to travel as far for life-saving treatment; and boosted funding for PHARMAC by 25% since we’ve taken office, to deliver more cancer drugs.
-We’re rolling out the National Bowel Screening Programme to more regions, and we’re investing in improved breast and cervical cancer screening, to ensure more women – particularly Māori women, who are overrepresented in poor outcomes from cancer – are included.
+We’ve funded new radiation therapy machines across the country so people don’t have to travel as far for life-saving treatment, and we’ve boosted funding for Pharmac’s medicine budget to deliver more life-saving drugs.
+We’ve rolled out the National Bowel Screening Programme to more regions, and we’re investing in improved breast and cervical cancer screening, to ensure more women – particularly Māori women, who are overrepresented in poor outcomes from cancer – are included.

 Taking mental health seriously